Joseph Francis Shea: Background

 Problems with the Apollo command module continued through the testing phase.
-The review meeting for the first spacecraft intended for a manned mission took place on August 19, 1966.
+The review meeting for the first spacecraft intended for a crewed mission took place on August 19, 1966.
 One issue of concern was the amount of Velcro in the cabin, a potential fire hazard in the pure-oxygen atmosphere of the spacecraft, if there were to be a spark.
-As Shea later recounted:
+Shea later recounted:

 And so the issue was brought up at the acceptance of the spacecraft, a long drawn-out discussion.
 I got a little annoyed, and I said, "Look, there's no way there's going to be a fire in that spacecraft unless there's a spark or the astronauts bring cigarettes aboard.
 We're not going to let them smoke."
 Well, I then issued orders at that meeting, "Go clean up the spacecraft.
 Be sure that all the fire rules are obeyed."

 Although the spacecraft passed its review, the crew finished the meeting by presenting Shea with a picture of the three of them seated around a model of the capsule, heads bowed in prayer.
-The inscription was simple:

-It isn't that we don't trust you, Joe, but this time we've decided to go over your head.
+The inscription was: "It isn't that we don't trust you, Joe, but this time we've decided to go over your head."

 On January 25, 1967, the Apollo 1 crew began a series of countdown tests in the spacecraft on the pad at Cape Kennedy.
 Although Shea had ordered his staff to direct North American to take action on the issue of flammable materials in the cabin, he had not supervised the issue directly, and little if any action had been taken.
 During pad testing, the spacecraft suffered a number of technical problems, including broken and static-filled communications.
-Wally Schirra, the backup commander for the mission, suggested to Shea that Shea should go through the countdown test in the spacecraft with the crew in order to experience first-hand the issues that they were facing.
+Wally Schirra, the backup commander for the mission, suggested Shea should go through the countdown test in the spacecraft with the crew in order to experience first-hand the issues they were facing.
 Although he seriously considered the idea, it proved to be unworkable because of the difficulties of hooking up a fourth communications loop for Shea.
-The hatch would have to be left open in order to run the extra wires out, and leaving the hatch open would make it impossible to run the emergency egress test that had been scheduled for the end of the day on the 27th.
+The hatch would have to be left open in order to run the extra wires out, and leaving the hatch open would make it impossible to run the emergency egress test scheduled for the end of the day on the 27th.
 As Shea later told the press, joining the crew for the test would have been "highly irregular".

 A "plugs-out" spacecraft test, simulating the launch countdown, took place on January 27.
 While Shea was in Florida for the beginning of the test, he decided to leave before it concluded.
 He arrived back at his office in Houston at about 5:30 p.m.
 CST.
 At 5:31 p.m.
 CST (6:31 p.m.
 EST) a massive fire broke out in the Apollo command module.
 Unable to escape, the three astronauts inside the spacecraft, Gus Grissom, Ed White and Roger Chaffee, were killed.